Netstat Command in Linux - 25 Commands with Examples

 List TCP Listening Ports

-List all listening TCP ports with:
+List all listening TCP ports by entering:

 netstat -lt